manuelfedele/gridsome-theme-duotone/README.md

 # Gridsome Duotone Theme

-This theme is a fork/port of Terminal theme, for Hugo (https://github.com/panr/hugo-theme-terminal) All the CSS is actually the same of hugo-theme-terminal.
+This theme is a **Gridsome** fork/port of `hugo-theme-terminal` (https://github.com/panr/hugo-theme-terminal) All the CSS is actually the same of `hugo-theme-terminal`.
 The main purpose is to rewrite, customize and improve this CSS.
 I'm not a CSS expert, so I'll need some help for this.

 ### 1. Install Gridsome CLI tool if you don't have it

-`npm install --global @gridsome/cli`
+`npm install --global @gridsome/cli` or
 `yarn global add @gridsome/cli`

 ### 2. Create a Gridsome project